place0ff/place0ff/README.md

-- 👋 Hi, I’m @place0ff
+- 👋 Hi, I’m @place0ff my name Sasha
-- 👀 I’m interested in c#
+- 👀 I’m interested in C#
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning C# and Unity
-- 💞️ I’m looking to collaborate on c#
-- 📫 How to reach me c#
+- 📫 How to reach me Twitter @place0ff

 <!---
 place0ff/place0ff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.